Gorr the God Butcher

 Gorr the God Butcher is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Jason Aaron and Esad Ribic, Gorr first appeared in Thor: God of Thunder #1 (January 2013).

-Gorr The God Butcher has been described as one of Marvel's most notable and powerful male supervillains, being labelled as one of Thor's greatest foes.
+Created by Jason Aaron and Esad Ribic, Gorr first appeared in Thor: God of Thunder #2 (January 2013).
+Gorr the God Butcher has been described as one of Marvel's most notable and powerful supervillains, as well as one of Thor's greatest foes.

 The character made his live-action debut in the Marvel Cinematic Universe (MCU) film Thor: Love and Thunder (2022), portrayed by Christian Bale.

 Publication history

 Jason Aaron and Esad Ribic decided to relaunch the Thor franchise during the Marvel NOW! initiative.
-Gorr first appeared in Thor: God of Thunder #1 (January 2013).
+Gorr first appeared in Thor: God of Thunder #2 (January 2013).